uniflow-io/uniflow/docs/docs/submitting-to-library.md

 ---
-title: Submitting to Client Library
+title: Submitting to Library
 ---

-In order to add your Client to the [Client Library](https://uniflow.io/clients), you need to :
+In order to add your Card to the [Library](https://uniflow.io/library), you need to :

 1. Publish a package to npm (learn how on the [npm docs](https://docs.npmjs.com/getting-started/publishing-npm-packages)).